-After major disasters, such as the August 2020 wildfires, state and federal authorities typically set up temporary centers where survivors can go to get in-person assistance with applying for disaster relief.
+After major disasters, such as the September 2020 wildfires, state and federal authorities typically set up temporary centers where survivors can go to get in-person assistance with applying for disaster relief.
 The most common types of these centers are described below.
 Due to the COVID-19 pandemic restrictions on large gatherings, in-person services are currently more limited.
+As detailed below, some counties are providing in-person assistance and FEMA may as well.
 Below we've provided descriptions of the typical resources provided, as well as contact information so you can determine whether these same services are being provided virtually or in person.
-You can also call the legal assistance hotline provided in the Lawyer Referral Services & Legal Aid chapter of this handbook to get help determining what services that might be available near you.
+You can also call the legal assistance hotlines provided in the Lawyer Referral Services & Legal Aid chapter of this handbook to get help determining services that might be available near you.